 Michal Huss is a Leverhulme Early Career Fellow and Lecturer in Architectural Studies at the University of Manchester.
-Her research sits at the intersection of architectural and political theory, focusing on the built environment of postcolonial and divided cities, and the ways it shapes daily life, rituals, and practices of repair and resistance.
+Working at the intersection of architectural, urban, and political theory, her research examines post/colonial and divided cities, focusing on how everyday spaces of living and dying shape practices of belonging, memory, resistance, and repair.

 View full academic profile